Linda Crampton is a former teacher with an honors degree in biology. She enjoys writing about nutrition and the culture and history of food.

 Red peppers are native to Central and South America but are grown in many parts of the world today.
 They are related to each other biologically.
 They belong to the family Solanaceae, often called the nightshade family, and are all classified in the genus Capsicum.

-The common red, orange, yellow, and green bell peppers generally come from the same plant.
+The common red, orange, yellow, and green bell peppers generally come from the same plant and are shown in the video above.
 The red form is completely ripe, the orange and yellow forms are partially ripe, and the green form is unripe.
 The green pepper is the least nutritious and the least sweet type.
 It may even be slightly bitter.
 Some stores sell a variety of bell pepper that is green and sweet when ripe, however.

 Important Nutrients in Bell Peppers